k2view-academy/K2View-Academy/articles/k2verify/k2verify_configurations/04_1_interfaces_configuration.md

-# How To Use

-## k2verify Configurations

-#### Configure and validate k2verify interfaces
+# k2verify Interfaces Configuration and validation

-1. Configue and validate k2verify operational interface:
+1. Configure and validate k2verify operational interface:
     - In your Cloud Studio, Navigate to Implementation->Shared Objects->Interfaces->JDBC
     - Open `K2VERIFY_OPERATIONAL_DB` interface.
     - Enter the required connection details for your PostgreSQL operational database: